The Truth About Adding Your Kids to Your Bank Account

 Ultimately, you need to find solutions to accomplish your goals without creating unintended problems down the line.
 This is why it’s important to have the help and advice of an experienced estate planning and elder law attorney.
 Attorneys use legal tools like Powers of Attorney, trusts, wills and payable upon death designations to make sure things will go smoothly upon death or disability.

 The most effective attorneys can help you solve problems without causing extra stress and unwittingly creating more problems down the road.
 Experienced estate planning and elder law attorneys should be able to anticipate the potential problems that your current actions may cause and prevent them through the use of legal solutions.

 To continue learning more on the topic, download our free report, 12 Reasons Not to Give Your Property or Your Money to Your Kids Right Now.
-We also offer free monthly workshops for the community — Wills & Trusts: How to Get Started and How to Protect Your House and Life Savings from the Nursing Home.
+We also offer a free monthly workshop for the community — Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind.
 You can find upcoming dates for those workshops here or give us a call at 217-726-9200 to save yourself a spot.